OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:28

-After she had said this, she went back and called her sister Mary aside.
+After saying this, she went back and called her sister Mary aside.
 “The Teacher is here,” she said, “and is asking for you.”

 ## John 11:29